infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

 ## Welcome !!!

 This site began as a few markdown files in a github repository, and gradually became my homepage.
-I have a range of interests that deserve the room to grow as distinct projects, and it's good practice for me to create new sites.
+I have a wide range of interests that deserve the room to grow as distinct projects, and it's good practice for me to create new sites.
 So, this summer, I decided to break apart my web-content to various domains and github organizations.
 The purpose is to develop distinct concentrated informational resources on a diverse range of topics.<!--more-->

 [![]({{ "/assets/img/github-com-infominer33.png" | relative_url }})](https://github.com/infominer33)